gethinode/docs/content/en/docs/0.9/configuration/layout.md

 ### List layout

 The list layout shows the page bundle's items as a vertical list.
 The thumbnail alternates between being left-aligned and right-aligned for each row.
-The **full content** (instead of the description) of the item is displayed next to the thumbnail.
+Remove the `description` from the page's frontmatter to display the full content instead of the description.
+The content of the item is displayed next to the thumbnail.

 <div class="container-fluid text-center bg-light border rounded-3 bg-opacity-10 p-3">
     <div class="row g-3">